UroojSharif/conflict/readme.md

 how to del a branch
 ǵit branch -d name
 then if we
 The branches have the copy of work from main or/ other branch from where it is created.
+But they will have no idea if the main or their parent branch is update.

 text